 - what actions you take if a person changes their role after they have been appointed

-- the actions you have taken in order to protect children from contact with unsuitable persons; this may include referral to the DBS or other relevant authorities
+- the actions you have taken to protect children from contact with unsuitable persons; this may include referral to the DBS or other relevant authorities

 You are responsible for ensuring that staff, including agency staff, who work in your setting are safely recruited and that appropriate checks are carried out.
 You must be able to show that you have checked that any member of staff from an agency meets the relevant recruitment regulatory requirements for the individual registered setting.
-This includes seeing a current DBS certificate for the person.
+This includes seeing a current DBS certificate for the person or the original certificate alongside the latest update from the DBS update service.

 People who may not need a DBS check